New Zealand abandon football match against Qatar amid racism allegations

 The flashpoint appeared to be a free kick late in the first half, following a foul on Qatar's Yusuf Abdurisag.

-Abdurisag made comments to Boxall following the foul, which caused several All Whites, including Boxall, to remonstrate with the player and the referee.
+Mr Abdurisag made comments to Mr Boxall following the foul, which caused several All Whites, including Mr Boxall, to remonstrate with the player and the referee.

 The friendly was played at Sonnenseestadion, in Ritizing in Austria, and officiated by Austrian referee Manuel Schuttengruber.